radius-project/docs/docs/content/guides/operations/workspaces/overview/index.md

 categories: "Overview"
 ---

+## What are workspaces?

-Workspaces allow you to manage multiple Radius platforms and environments using a local configuration file.
+Workspaces allow you to manage multiple Radius [environments]({{< ref "/guides/deploy-apps/environments/Overview" >}}) using a local, client-side, configuration file.
 You can easily define and switch between workspaces to deploy and manage applications across separate environments.

 {{< image src=workspaces.png alt="Diagram showing a Radius configuration file mapping workspaces to Kubernetes clusters" width=800px >}}

+The [`config.yaml`]({{< ref "/reference/config" >}}) file in your local Radius directory contains workspace entries that point to a Radius platform and environment.

 ## CLI commands